Cultivated rows of Nigella sativa flowering in highland fields with mountains and morning mist

 Halal-certified facility · Single-origin highland-grown · Per-batch lab card · Single ingredient

-Pakistani-origin kalonji
+Pakistani kalonji

 • Same plant: Nigella sativa

-• Cultural and culinary tradition: deep, multigenerational
+• Cultural and culinary tradition: deep, multigenerational, irreplaceable

 What habb does that the diaspora staple brands typically don't.